 Cheap tip: For basic tracking shots on smooth floor or ground, you can just find something with wheels: I’ve used wheelchairs, office chairs, shopping trolleys and even a tripod on a tea trolley.

 If you want to get crane shots, you’ll need a jib system.
 Professional jibs are expensive but the Genus jib is much more affordable.
+You can also film crane shots by mounting a phone with a stabiliser on a boom pole.

 I don’t think most filmmakers need drones.
-They are relatively expensive, potentially dangerous, and subject to a lot of legal restrictions in many countries (they are virtually banned in Sweden).
+They’re relatively expensive, potentially dangerous, and subject to a lot of legal restrictions in many countries (they are virtually banned in Sweden).
 If you don’t need to go high, you can fake drone shots by using a stabilised camera on a painters’s pole.

-If you really do need a drone DJI are the market leaders: their new, fold-up DJI Mavic Pro is probably the easiest drone to use.
+If you really do need a drone, DJI are the market leaders: their new, fold-up DJI Mavic Pro is probably the easiest drone to use.
 They also make the higher-spec (and more expensive) Phantom and Inspire drones for serious filmmakers.